Liz is a running coach, kinesiology instructor, and freelance writer based in the Bay Area, California.

 She offers personal running, nutrition, and training services here both online and in person around Marin County and the San Francisco Bay Area.
 She has been coaching since 2009 at the high school, collegiate, and adult level.

-You can also find her at Whole Athlete and Ran Marin as a running coach, the Head Coach of the College of Marin Track and Field Team.
+You can also find her at Whole Athlete and Ran Marin as a running coach, the Head Coach of the College of Marin Track and Field Team, and the Distance Coach for Branson Track and Field.
 She works as a trainer to Girls Stepping Up For Change, a program to empower young women and their families through healthy activities through the Probation Department in Marin County.
 She is also an ambassador for Sisu Girls, which inspires young women to find their inner grit and resilience through sport and outdoor adventure.

 She currently holds a MS in Kinesiology from California Polytechnic State University San Luis Obispo.
 She studied English and Creative Writing as an undergraduate at Columbia University and a year of the MA Journalism program at USC Annenberg School for Communications and Journalism.
 Liz is certified in Wilderness First Aid, Sports First Aid and CPR/AED and is a USATF Level 1 Running Coach.